A Light in the Attic

 A Light in the Attic is a book of poems by American poet, writer, and musician Shel Silverstein.
 The book consists of 135 poems accompanied by illustrations also created by Silverstein.
-It was first published by Harper & Row Junior Books in 1981 and was a bestseller for months after its publication.
-It was a bestseller but it has faced controversy over the years since its publication.
+It was first published by Harper & Row Junior Books in 1981 and was a bestseller for months after its publication, but it has also been the subject of controversy regarding some of its content.

 Development

 In the back of the book, Silverstein credits author Charlotte Zolotow, Harper’s publicist Joan Robins, Harper’s executive editor Robert Warren, author James Skofield, private secretary Glenise Butcher, and John Vitale of HarperCollins.
 He also thanks Harper & Row editor Ursula Nordstrom.
 The book was published in Harper’s Junior Books division in 1981, but was marketed towards adults as well.

 Summary

 There are 135 poems in this book.

 Reception

 A Light in the Attic was number two on the New York Times bestseller list soon after its publication and remained on the list for 50 consecutive weeks.
 It sold more than 575,000 copies in the first year.